Перейти до вмісту

 • Use Raft storage with a PVC per replica (10Gi recommended)

-For clusters where a $50,000 network HSM is overkill, the YubiHSM 2 ($650) provides FIPS 140-2 Level 3 security in a USB form factor.
+For smaller deployments, a USB HSM such as YubiHSM 2 can provide hardware-backed key storage at far lower cost than a network appliance, but you should verify current certifications and pricing directly with the vendor.
 Install the YubiHSM connector on the Vault node, generate an RSA key via yubihsm-shell, and configure Vault’s seal stanza to use the YubiHSM PKCS#11 library (yubihsm_pkcs11.so).
 The configuration is identical to the network HSM case — only the lib path changes.

 Replacing Cloud KMS for Kubernetes Encryption at Rest